Candidate48/junit4Wiki/Use-with-maven.md

 See Maven Surefire plugin http://maven.apache.org/plugins/maven-surefire-plugin/

 ## Use JUnit and Hamcrest in Maven
+### version 4.11 and later
+Up until now there were two Maven artifacts for JUnit: junit:junit-dep and junit:junit.
+From a Maven point-of-view only the former made sense because it did not contain the Hamcrest classes but declared a dependency to the Hamcrest Maven artifact.
+The latter included the Hamcrest classes which was very un-Maven-like.

+From this release (4.11) on, you should use junit:junit which will be what junit:junit-dep used to.
+If you still reference junit:junit-dep, Maven will automatically relocate you to the new junit:junit and issue a warning for you to fix.
+### version 4.10 and earlier
 In your POM.xml, declare dependency used as JUnit-dep, and also override transitive dependency to Hamcrest-Core, so you can use Hamcrest full library of matchers:

     <dependency>